-When you appear as one of the 10 blue links on a white backdrop, there are only 4 factors that can urge the users to click on you.
+When you appear as one of the results in Google first page results, there are two important factors that can influence your users to decide if they were to click on you.

-If where a book is placed in the bookstore equivalates to ranking, the book cover would be the page title, the book spine is the URL while the synopsis at the back of the book is your meta description.
+At SEOPressor, we love to use the metaphor where your page is just like a book placed in the bookstore, the book cover would be the page title, the book spine is the URL while the synopsis at the back of the book is your meta description.

-And CTR is taken into account for ranking.
-So if you don’t ramp up your meta description, you’re basically given up on raking those CTRs.
+And CTR is an important factor that is taken into account for the ranking.
+So if you don’t ramp up on your meta description assessment, you’re basically giving up on raking those CTRs.

-As all things SEO, keyword makes an appearance.
-If you paid attention to meta descriptions you’ll notice that the keywords are bolded.
+Like all things SEO, the keyword makes an appearance.
+If you paid attention to descriptions on the search engine result page (SERP), you’ll notice that the keywords of the meta description input field are bolded.

 Google bolds the keywords you typed into the search bar.

-That’s Google way of telling us “Hey, here!
+That’s Google’s way of telling us “Hey, here!
 This is what you’re looking for right?
 We got it right here!”

 Well maybe in a less enthusiastic and more solemn tone.

-Anyways, the thing is it draws attention.
+Anyways, great meta description draws attention.
 And you want that attention.

-There are pages and pages that talk about the same thing.
+There are tons of home page description that talks about the same thing.
 Tens and hundreds of other establishments that do the same business.

 You want to stand out from the crowd.

 If you pride yourself as the best grill in Rapid City, say it out loud.
-Or as loud as you can through the monitor anyways.
+Or as loud as you can through the monitor anyway.

 It is an extension of your marketing efforts after all.
-Give it your best shout.
+Give it your best shot.

 The whole purpose of having a meta description is to tell the audience what that page is about.